Aqiil/weather-app/README.md

 ```
 cd weather-app
 ```
+### Setting up the project locally
+Once you install and navigate to the project folder on your machine, follow the instructions below:

-4. Install the project dependencies by running the following command:
+1. Install the project dependencies by running the following command:
 ```
 npm install
 ```
-5. Configure config.js with your own student or developer API key
+2. Configure config.js with your own student or developer API key
 ```
 // src/config.js
 API_KEY: {YOUR_API-KEY}